-The description and cost of the project to be cleared in an environmental decision document must be consistent with that in the adopted fiscally constrained RTP.
+The description and cost of the project to be cleared in an environmental decision document must be consistent with that in the adopted air quality conforming fiscally constrained RTP.
 To do so sometimes requires an amendment to the fiscally constrained RTP.

 Planning and Environmental Linkage (PEL) studies may be conducted prior to NEPA level evaluations.